Skip to content

 };

-// sets the task counter to be the incremented counter
+// Update the task counter

 todo_list.task_counter = counter;

-// fires a new task created event
+// Emit a task created event

 }